nayeonshin/nayeonshin.github.io/_posts/2021-05-27-how-to-change-vscodes-default-terminal-in-2021.md

 *Figure 6. defaultProfile line has been added*

-Then you type into the profile name!
+Then you type the new profile name between the quotation marks and **don't forget to save it**!

 ![The end]({{ site.baseurl }}/assets/images/posts/2021-05-27-the-end.png)

 *Figure 7.
 The end*

 Ta-da!
 Now I have a cool terminal on VSCode as well.
+If the new change doesn't appear, try restarting VSCode.

 # Conclusion